cloe-org/CLOE/docs/source/running_cloe.rst

 	python -m pytest cloe/tests/verification

-Note that these tests require the development tools.

 Dependencies
 ------------

-You can find the code dependencies listed `here <https://gitlab.euclid-sgs.uk/pf-ist-likelihood/likelihood-implementation/-/blob/master/environment.yml>`_.
+You can find the code dependencies listed `here <https://github.com/testarnyttnamn/testnamemaster/blob/master/environment.yml>`_.

 Is There a Demonstration of How to Use CLOE?